paulross/TotalDepth/README.rst

 Wireline Plots
 --------------------------

-Here is an example of a LAS file plotted with the Tripple Combo plot format as seen in a browser which includes the API header:
+Here is an example of a LAS file plotted with the Triple Combo plot format as seen in a browser which includes the API header:

 .. image:: images/TrippleCombo.png
         :alt: Tripple Combo